Mini Travel Guide: El Salvador

 Cultural tips for Traveling in El Salvador

 Salvadoran people are a little nosy, but overall friendly.
-Use public transportation with caution, it’s a really cheap way to move around, and you can go just about anywhere with it, but bus drivers aren’t known for their driving skills, don’t bring valuables with you when getting on a bus, if you prefer to have piece of mind splurge on cabs or rent a car.
+Use public transportation with caution; it’s a really cheap way to get around.
+You can go just about anywhere with it, but bus drivers aren’t known for their driving skills.
+Don’t bring valuables with you riding the bus.

 El Salvador is known for one thing: violence.
 But we are a lot more than that, we have a rich culture so take the time to better understand our history.
-And use common sense, don’t go down roads you don’t know or walk the streets alone at night, ask the people at your hotel for references on where you are going and keep the police’s number on hand.
+Use common sense, don’t go down roads you don’t know or walk the streets alone at night.